GrapesJS/grapesjs/docs/modules/Components-new.md

 editor.addComponents('<some-element data-gjs-type="some-component">...');
 ```

-One more tip, if you define a component type without the `isComponent`, the only way for the editor to see that component will be with a declared type (via object like `{ type: '...' }` or using `data-gjs-type`)
+If you define the Component Type without using `isComponent`, the only way for the editor to see that component will be with an explicitly declared type (via an object `{ type: '...' }` or using `data-gjs-type`).